rust11/decusc/README.md

 ## COMPILER SPACE

-One main limitation of DECUSC has always been the limited amount of space available for the parser.
-In fact, the parser overlay is about 6kb shorter than the code generator, so I have made the 6kb available to the parser.
+One main limitation of DECUSC has always been the limited amount of pool space available for the parser.
+In fact, the parser overlay is about 6kb shorter than the code generator, so I have made the 6kb available to the parser pool.

 ## CHANGE REPORT
 A more detailed list of the changes I've made to DECUS-C.